We tried all the most popular spring dresses under $40 on Amazon — these are the best | CNN Underscored

 This is extremely cottagecore — I feel like I should be pairing it with a giant straw hat and matching picnic basket.
 It’s fun though!
 The fabric feels softer than I expected it would, and the florals are much more vivid in-person.
 The lining also does a good job of making sure the thin fabric isn’t transparent, even if you aren’t wearing a bra (which may be necessary with the way the sleeves and back are designed).
 The tie back is super cute and easy to tie on your own, though you can also tie it looser and then tug the dress on.
 Also a big fan of the fact that it’s machine-washable, even if it does need to be line-dried. — Rena Behar, copy editor

 While I don’t always love short dresses, I liked that this one had full coverage in the back but still hit right above my knees in the front.
-I also love the open back design, though it does mean you’ll have to go braless or opt for a sticky bra.
+I also love the open-back design, though it does mean you’ll have to go braless or opt for a sticky bra.
 The only caveat of this dress is the neckline.
-I’m all for a deep V cut, but this one is perhaps a little too deep and went all the way down to the bottom of my sternum at first.
-For me, it was nothing a tactically placed safety pin couldn’t fix, but those with larger chests or like to be more covered up might want to be wary that the cut is a tad more revealing than most of the Amazon photos let on. — Jillian Tracy, editorial coordinator
+I’m all for a deep V, but this one is perhaps a little too deep and went all the way down to the bottom of my sternum at first.
+For me, it was nothing a tactically placed safety pin couldn’t fix, but those with larger chests or who like to be more covered-up might want to be wary that the cut is a tad more revealing than most of the Amazon photos let on. — Jillian Tracy, editorial coordinator